Systems: The Backbone of Your Level Three Business

 If the only leg of your stool is “My people will handle it,” your stool will topple over the moment your people are not, for whatever reason, there to handle it.

-That’s why we’re so adamant when working with a Business Coaching client that they build on the stable, three-legged base of systems, team, and internal controls.
+That’s why we’re so adamant when working with a Business Coaching client that they build a owner independent business with a stable, three-legged base of systems, team, and internal controls.
 Sure, you’ll still want great talent on your team, but you’ll also create stability and scalability by empowering your team with the structure (i.e., systems and controls) they need to produce more, better, and faster for your company.

 Scaling on the stable base of systems, team, and controls means that your business can handle the loss of a key team member.